 - If you bet 1 euro 100 times on Manchester United winning you will be right 26 the times.
 Given the 4.32 payout, you will receive 112.32 euros.
 A profit of 12.32 euros.

 As you can see the most valuable bet is Manchester United win.
 And that's the bet you should place.
-Now you may say, "Hey, but that game is not played 100 times and I cannot place 100 bets!".
-It's true but you also don't bet on a single match.
+Now you may say, "Hey, but that match is not played 100 times and I cannot place 100 bets!".
+It's true but you also don't bet on a single football match.
+Or at least, you shouldn't.
 Your system will give you different probabilities for 100 matches and based on those you will have placed 100 "value bets".
 If your system works consistently over those 100 matches, it would be the equivalent of placing the same "value bet" 100 times on a single match.

 Once you have determined what's the bet you should place, the next question is "how much I should bet?".
 And this is where the Kelly Criterion is going to help determine the value of the "value bet" or how much of your betting account you should use for that bet.